IMG Academy: Softball program

 IMG Academy is set to launch softball in 2025, to further enhance opportunities for female athletes.

-Boys' and girls' swimming
+Boys' and girls' swimming programs

-IMG Academy has announced the addition of it's third new sport in 2025.
+IMG Academy has announced the addition of its third new sport in 2025.
 They will construct a new state of art pool and the program will officially begin in 2027.

+Boys' wrestling program

+IMG Academy has announced the start of its wrestling program.
+It will begin with spring and summer camps in 2026 and with the boarding school program in the fall of 2026.